Graduate Admission Policies

 The graduation application for the degree should be filed with the Records Office prior to the beginning of the term from which the student expects to graduate.
 Candidates who plan to complete requirements for graduation in December must file formal application prior to April 15th.
 Those who plan to graduate in the spring must file prior to November 15th.
 Those students who plan to complete their degree during the summer and participate in commencement in December must file prior to February 15th.
 Application forms are available in the MyCSC to-do list.
 At the time the application is submitted all indebtedness to the College and the graduation fee must be paid.
 Graduate degrees will be conferred upon successful candidates at the spring or winter commencement.

-Application for Oral Examination (MA, MAE and MSOM)
+Application for Oral Examination (MAE, MEd and MSOM)

 All master’s degree candidates are required to pass a final oral examination in their area of concentration.
 Students choosing the thesis or scholarly project option should expect oral exam questions relating to the thesis or scholarly project during the examination.
 Upon the successful completion of an oral examination, approval forms are signed by the student's committee and presented to the Dean of Graduate Studies.